-Trophies will be awarded as follows: Winner - Trophy 1st runner-up - Trophy 2nd runner-up - Trophy 3rd runner-up - Medal 4th runner-up - Medal
+Trophies for each class or category will be awarded as follows: Winner - Trophy x2 1st runner-up - Trophy x2 2nd runner-up - Trophy x2 3rd runner-up - Medal x2 4th runner-up - Medal x2

-In the event there are 7 entries and above in a Class 5 trophies will be awarded.

-In the event there are less than 7 entries in a Class only 3 Trophies will be awarded.
+In the event there are 7 entries and above in a Class, trophies will be awarded to Top-5 as specified.
+In the event there are less than 7 entries in a Class, trophies will be awarded to Top-3 only.